Who was George Mallory? Meet the trailblazing climber who mapped out Everest

 Lost on Everest

 In June of 1924, at the age of 37, Mallory set off on what would be his final climb.
 He and mountaineer Andrew Irvine, using bottled oxygen this time, were climbing quickly.
 They set off from camp 6 on June 8 and were last sighted around the First Step.
 A member of the expedition witnessed them disappear into a cloud, and the pair were never seen alive again.
-The only clue was Mallory’s ice axe, found just below the First Step.
+The only clue was an ice axe, found just below the First Step, thought to belong to Irvine.

 Despite several recovery expeditions and possible sightings, Mallory’s body would not be recovered for 75 years, while Irvine’s has never been found.
-In 1999, an expedition organized by mountaineer Eric Simonson and funded by the BBC discovered the frozen and well-preserved body of Mallory below where his axe had been found decades prior.
+In 1999, an expedition was organized by mountaineer Eric Simonson and during it, mountaineer Conrad Anker discovered the frozen and well-preserved body of Mallory below where his axe had been found decades prior.
 The body was easily identified by name tags on the clothes as well as personal effects such as a letter and knife, however the camera that many had hoped to find containing images of the pair’s journey remains missing to this day.
 Mallory’s body was buried on the North Face where it was discovered.

 An enduring legacy